BEYONCÉ STANDS WITH MOTHERS OF GUN VIOLENCE VICTIMS AT THE VMA’S

 When Melissa Leon asked Ansari about the reaction to his piece, Ansari shared the powerful feedback he received.
 “You know, I put out that article and I thought like, “Maybe this will resonate with other brown people,” he said.
 “But it ended up being like the most-emailed, most-viewed article on the site for a couple of days.
 People come up to me of all different races, all different religions like, “That’s really cool that you wrote that.
 I really liked that article.”

-Ansari went on to share his current feelings about Trump, who he said had a campaign that centered around "xenophobic rhetoric" in the NYT piece.
+Ansari went on to share his current feelings about Drumpf, who he said had a campaign that centered around "xenophobic rhetoric" in the NYT piece.

 As do we.